Updated February 19, 2024.

-The best nursing apps help nurses juggle the demands in today’s busy healthcare environment.
-As nurses face more pressure to be up-to-date on trends and advancements in the field, they’re also working to make sure that their personal lives are in order.
+The best nursing apps help nurses juggle the demands of today’s busy health care environment.
+As nurses face more pressure to be up to date on trends and advancements in the field, they’re also working to make sure that their personal lives are in order.

 This blog highlights some of the best nursing apps available on iOS and Android systems and illustrates how these online resources can be helpful when navigating the nursing profession.

 Both working nurses and nursing students can benefit from apps that leverage artificial intelligence (AI) and machine learning.
 Below are some top examples.

 Health care providers are often called upon to evaluate lengthy, dense scientific papers.
 Ask Paper is an app that uses AI technology to provide ready-to-use, easily digestible summaries of the top clinical research, allowing nurses to quickly get up to speed on the latest findings.

 Why We Recommend It: This AI-powered app makes it easy for nurses and students to remain clinically knowledgeable and informed.

 For nurses who dictate and document patient medical histories, or symptom lists, Speechnotes is a must.
 It uses AI to convert speech to text, an incredible time-saver that offers a high level of accuracy.

 Why We Recommend It: This app is one of the very best nursing apps for recording patient notes and histories.

 It can be a challenge to keep up with your studies while also logging in long hours as a nurse.
 School work and test prep require hours of dedication.
 Carving out focus time in an already busy schedule, though, can be a struggle.
 That’s where some of the best nursing apps can help.

 Below are some of the best nursing apps to keep your notes organized.